Linearly Qualified Types: Generic inference for capabilities and uniqueness: Introduction

-Rust introduces the borrow checker for this very purpose.
-But it turns out that all you need is to generalise Haskell's type class constraints to \emph{linear constraints}.
-Like class constraints, linear constraints are passed around implicity by the compiler, and like linear arguments, they can be used to track resources such as file handles.
-The beauty of linear constraints is their simplicity: all we need to do, really, is to pull together the threads from four papers (\cite{OutsideIn,LinearHaskell,hh-ll,resource-management-for-ll-proof-search}).
+Following well-known ideas~\citep{DBLP:conf/popl/CraryWM99,DBLP:conf/esop/SmithWM00,DBLP:conf/tic/WalkerM00}, our approach is to let arrays be unrestricted, but associate linear capabilities (such as \ensuremath{\constraintfont{\Conid{Read}}}, \ensuremath{\constraintfont{\Conid{Write}}}) to them.
+In fact, we show in this paper that such linear capabilities are the natural analogue of Haskell's type class constraints to the setting of linear types.
+We call these new constraints \emph{linear constraints}.
+Like class constraints, linear constraints are propagated implicitly by the compiler.
+Like linear arguments, they can safely be used to track resources such as arrays or file handles.
+Thus, linear constraints are the combination of these two concepts, which have been studied independently elsewhere \citep{OutsideIn,LinearHaskell,hh-ll,resource-management-for-ll-proof-search}.